miguelcarax/linux-basic-administration/README.md

 + `find . -perm /222` - will match `020`, `220`, `200`, `222`, etc. Any file writable by anybody
 + `find / -perm /4000` - will match all files with `suid` bit, like `/usr/bin/passwd`
 + `find . -perm -444 -perm /222 ! -perm /111`
++ `find / -xdev -nouser` - check for orphaned files after a user has been removed
 + `sed [address] operation [options]` - `sed` command syntax
 + `sed '' file` - same as `cat file`
 + `sed -n '1,5p' file` - print from line `1` to line `5`